nottrobin/maas-docs/en/manage-ha.md

 the command line level when implementing one particular form of HA with PostgreSQL.

-!!!
-Note:
+[note]
 Each region controller uses up to 40 connections to PostgreSQL in high load situations.
 Running 2 region controllers requires no modifications to the `max_connections` in `postgresql.conf`.
 More than 2 region controllers requires that `max_connections` be adjusted to add 40 more connections per extra region controller added to the HA configuration.
+[/note]

 ### Secondary API server(s)